Launching of the book “Cycladic Culture and Gastronomy” from the Friends of Paros and Antiparos collection.

 The book “Cycladic Culture and Gastronomy” is the first volume of a collection published under the aegis of the Friends of Paros and Antiparos association.
 Others will follow, relating, for example, to archaeology, the marble quarries of the ancient era, the landscapes of our two islands, their sustainable development, etc.

-This collection will revisit the past and present history of these two islands, in order to better prepare for their future.
+This collection will revisit the past and present history of these two islands to better prepare for their future.

-Our association was created 20 years ago by 11 people, to unite in the same effort, in favour of a sustainable and inclusive development, respectful of the Cycladic character of the two islands, the inhabitants of the islands whether they are Greek or from the four corners of Europe.
-Our association is therefore representative, in the current European context, of a new sociological reality of the population of Paros and Antiparos, in its diversity.
+Our association was created 20 years ago by 11 people to unite in the same effort, in favour of sustainable and inclusive development, respectful of the Cycladic character of the two islands, the inhabitants of the islands, whether they are Greek or from the four corners of Europe.
+Our association is, therefore, representative, in the current European context, of a new sociological reality of the population of Paros and Antiparos, in its diversity.
 This blending of talents and cultures and the resulting cooperation are, in our view, promising.

 The book is entitled “Cycladic Culture and Gastronomy”.
-Culture in the broad sense, concerning both lifestyles and idiosyncrasies, is for us an essential dimension of sustainable development.
-Through its relationship to nature, types of agricultural crops, choice of food, social relationships and aesthetics, gastronomy is an illustration of these very strong cultural links and forms part of not only a nation’s heritage, but of world heritage too.
+Culture, in the broad sense, concerning both lifestyles and idiosyncrasies, is for us an essential dimension of sustainable development.
+Through its relationship to nature, types of agricultural crops, choice of food, social relationships and aesthetics, gastronomy illustrates these very strong cultural links and forms part of not only a nation’s heritage but of world heritage too.